 An informal survey shows that both married men and women were uncomfortable with their spouse having close friendships with the opposite sex.
 Not all opposite-sex friendships are dangerous, but it is important to err on the side of caution.
 It is helpful to discuss the nature of your friendship on a regular basis with your spouse.
 If not kept in check, a totally innocent relationship could end up causing unnecessary harm to your marriage.

-“I think it is okay to have friendships with the opposite sex.
+“I think it is OK to have friendships with the opposite sex.
 But I don’t share with other women what I haven’t shared with my wife,” says Will Honeycutt.
 “I think sometimes it is healthy to get input from another female.
 But on a regular basis I should not be sharing intimate issues with a woman who is not my wife.”

 Here are Linaman's tips to help you manage opposite-sex friendships so they don't threaten your marriage relationship:

 - Develop and consistently nurture a “best friend” relationship with your mate.

 - Develop and consistently nurture close same-sex friendships.